China–India relations: Tang and Harsha dynasties

 During the 7th century, Tang dynasty China gained control over large portions of the Silk Road and Central Asia.
-In 649, the Chinese general Wang Xuance, along with thousands of recruited Tibetan and Nepalese troops, briefly invaded North India and won the battle.
+In 649, the Chinese general Wang Xuance, along with thousands of recruited Tibetan and Nepalese troops, briefly invaded North India and won the Battle of Chabuheluo.

 During the 8th century, the astronomical table of sines by the Indian astronomer and mathematician, Aryabhatta (476–550), were translated into the Chinese astronomical and mathematical book of the Treatise on Astrology of the Kaiyuan Era (Kaiyuan Zhanjing), compiled in 718 CE during the Tang dynasty.
 The Kaiyuan Zhanjing was compiled by Gautama Siddha, an astronomer and astrologer born in Chang'an, and whose family was originally from India.
 He was also notable for his translation of the Navagraha calendar into Chinese.

 Yuan dynasty

 Tamil Hindu Indian merchants traded in Quanzhou during the Yuan dynasty.
 Hindu statues were found in Quanzhou dating to this period.

 According to Badauni and Ferishta, the Delhi Sultanate under Muhammad bin Tughluq had ambitions to invade China.
 There existed a direct trade relationship between China and the Delhi Sultanate.
-Ibn Battuta mentions that the Yuan Emperor had sent an embassy to Muhammad for reconstruction of a sacked temple at Sambhal.
+Ibn Battuta mentions that the Yuan Emperor had sent an embassy to Muhammad to reconstruct a sacked temple at Sambhal.